 SAIS 3730 American Foreign Policy.
 This course is designed to familiarize the student with American Foreign Policy (AFP), with an emphasis on contemporary issues.
-The primary goal is to equip students with the conceptual and analytical tools to understand and interrupt connections between contemporary U.S. foreign policies and international relations theory.
-The course examines the role of power and specific foreign policy issues in the international system.
-We begin with an overview international relations theory that underlies U.S. foreign policy, move on to investigate the influence of domestic politics, and ultimately students will
+The primary goal is to equip section......credit to be arranged

 SAIS 3800 Internship/Cooperative Education.